Summer Pet Care Tips

 Dogs keep cool by panting; and they will pant excessively while outside for long periods of time.
 Dogs also release heat from their paws; which is why it is necessary to avoid hot pavement or asphalt.
 It may be best to take dogs for late afternoon walks when the heat is decreasing and the sun is going down to avoid pains in paw pads.

-Pet owners can eat BBQ and other summertime meals all day; but they may want to avoid giving dogs anything off the grill.
-Dogs have trouble digesting corn on the cob; and BBQ chicken can give dogs diarrhea.
+Pet owners can eat BBQ and other summertime meals all day; but they may want to avoid giving dogs anything off the grill (sorry, no hot dogs allowed!).
+Dogs have trouble digesting corn on the cob; and meats, such as BBQ chicken, can give dogs diarrhea.
 Avoid giving dogs watermelon, peaches and any fruits with pits, cores or seeds, as these types of fruit are choking hazards for pets.
 Pets also should avoid ice cream and anything with chocolate.

 Summertime is a favorite season for so many pet owners; and it's a great time of year to bond with your pets.
 Take the necessary steps to proper pet healthcare; and enjoy the outdoors together!